Do Autistic People Get Injured More?

 Adverse Events and Trauma in Autism

 Clinical and scientific data indicate a higher risk of adverse events and trauma in individuals with ASD.
 Children and adults with ASD are exposed to a significantly greater number of adverse events compared to individuals without ASD.
-These adverse events can include neighborhood violence, parental divorce, traumatic loss, poverty, mental illness, and substance abuse in the family.
+These adverse events can include neighbourhood violence, parental divorce, traumatic loss, poverty, mental illness, and substance abuse in the family.

 The presence of trauma-related symptoms in individuals with ASD can be challenging to diagnose due to the overlap between trauma and autism-related symptoms.
 However, it is important to recognize that trauma can have a profound impact on the mental health and well-being of individuals with autism.